Making cocktails at home is good because:

 - 1/2oz Campari

-- 1/2oz raspberry syrup OR muddled raspberries + 1/4oz simple syrup
+- 1/2oz raspberry syrup OR muddle 6-8 raspberries with 1/4oz simple syrup

 - 1/2oz lemon juice